BartSte/nvim-project-marks/README.md

   -- the directory tree.
 If not, the global shada file is used. shadafile = 'nvim.shada',

+  -- If set to true, the following happens:
+  -- - The mapping "'" is appended by the `LastPosition` command.
+  -- - The mapping "`" is appended by the `LastColumnPosition` command.
-  -- If set to true, the "'" and "`" mappings are are appended by the -- `last_position`, and `last_column_position` functions, respectively mappings = true,
+  -- - The `m` key, the `:mark` command, and the `:delmark` command are appended --   by a function that refreshes the lualine statusline.
+If you do not use --   this feature, nothing will happen. mappings = true,

   -- Message to be displayed when jumping to a mark.